Arne-Berner/RustWebServer/example/axum-test/README.md

     }
 }
 ```
-#### Errormessages
-Also we need to work on our own Errormessages and discuss, what we will want to use for our errorhandling.
-Do we want to write our own Errorlogik or do we want to use [axums errorlogik](https://docs.rs/axum/latest/axum/error_handling/index.html)?

 #### Multiple Services/State
 Since we do not want to provide all the services for all routes, we could make a store, that holds all the appropriate functions or we could provide each route with a service via closures like so (taken from [here](https://docs.rs/axum/latest/axum/index.html#sharing-state-with-handlers)):
 ```rust